gunblues/socket.io-client-pongTimeout/README.md

 # socket.io-client-pongTimeout
 At bad network, you might want to show "the connection is unstable"

-If pong response is slower than pongTimeout value, trigger pong_abnormal event; If pong response is back to normal, trigger pong_normal event
+If pong response is slower than pongTimeout value, trigger error:pong_abnormal event; If pong response is back to normal, trigger error:pong_normal event

 ## How to use